Pontic Greeks: Origins and genetics

-Pontian self-identification is also important.
+Self-identification

+In the 21st century, most Pontians strongly identify as Greeks.
+However, this has not always been the case.
+Before the creation of the diaspora, many Pontians did not consider themselves Greek.

+An ethnicity is made up of people with ancestry or cultural background in common.
+Self-identification is an important part of belonging to an ethnic group.
+Pontians have a lot in common with other Greeks; for example, they speak Romeika, a Greek language variety.
+Pontians also traditionally follow the Greek Orthodox faith, although a minority in Turkey are Sunni Muslims.
+Pontian Greeks also share traits with other ethnic groups.
+Like Turks, they cook havítz (kuymak), boortsog, and İmam bayıldı.
+They share other aspects of their culture with Lazes, Persians, and Armenians.
+They may owe some aspects of their culture to ancient Anatolian peoples.

 The Pontic label is relatively new.
-Anton Popov writes, "Anthony Bryer states that 'at the beginning of the nineteenth century a Pontic Christian might describe himself in the old way as a Douberites, Phytanos or Tsitenos first, and then as a “Roman” (Rum) Orthodox subject of the sultan; by the end of the century he was calling himself a Greek, and after he had finally left the Pontos in 1923, a Pontic Greek.'"
+Anton Popov writes, "Anthony Bryer states that 'at the beginning of the nineteenth century a Pontic Christian might describe himself in the old way as a Douberites, Phytanos or Tsitenos first, and then as a "Roman" (Rum) Orthodox subject of the sultan; by the end of the century he was calling himself a Greek, and after he had finally left the Pontos in 1923, a Pontic Greek.'"
 Anton Popov studied Caucasus Greeks in former Soviet territories.
 Most of the Romeika speakers that Popov interviewed referred to themselves as "Romei."
 He also mentioned that many Caucasus Greeks only began referring to themselves as Pontians when they went to work in Greece.

 During Ottoman times, most Pontian Greeks did not see themselves as "Greeks" per se.
 Neal Acherson, in his book Black Sea, writes, "Who did they think they were, in this pre-nationalist age?
 In the first place, they did not think of themselves as 'Greek' or as a people in some way rooted in the peninsula and islands we now call 'Greece.'
 Sophisticates in Trebizond might address one another in the fifteenth century as 'Hellenes,' but this was a cultural fancy rather than an ethnic description.
 Outsiders, whether Turks or northern Europeans, referred to them and to all the inhabitants of the Byzantine Empire as 'Rom' or 'Rum' people, or as 'Romanians' [Romans] — citizens of the Roman Empire, in other words, who were also distinguished by their Orthodox Christian faith.
 Struggling with these categories, a Pontic Turk whose village had once been Greek told Anthony Bryer: 'This is Roman (Rum) country; they spoke Christian here ...'"
 This identification mirrored the identification of other non-intellectual Greeks at the time.